 If you have been bitten by bed bugs you may have red, itchy spots on areas of your body that don't have much hair.
-The bites often appear in a line or cluster near each other, formed as the bugs feed from multiple sites.
+The bites often appear in a line or cluster near each other, formed as the bugs feed on multiple sites.
 Bed bug bites can become inflamed and itchy due to an allergic reaction to the bed bug saliva.

 How do I know if there are bed bugs in my home?

-Other than the bed bug bites, the most common indication of a bed bug infestation are blood spots or fecal smears on bedsheets, blankets, or the mattress.
+Other than the bed bug bites, the most common indication of a bed bug infestation are blood spots or fecal smears on bed sheets, blankets, or the mattress.
 Look for this evidence near seams and fabric overlaps.
 The fecal smears are brownish and typically about ¼-inch to ½-inch long.

 You may also find discarded insect exoskeletons in the crevices of furniture or carpeting.